enkimute/hdrpng.js/README.md

 HDRPNG
 ======

 HDRPNG adds HDR Image support to your browser.
-It allows you to load industry standard Radiance .HDR files and a custom modified HDR.PNG format.
+It allows you to load industry standard Radiance .HDR files and adds a custom modified HDR PNG format.
 The new format bypasses the problems with premultiplied alpha and png files to enable a full native HDR loader for webGL applications. (read more below the samples).

 ## Examples